sebcoda/ntnx-escape-game/Ideas.md

 	- Microseg OK
 	- Replication OK
 - Create approval rule to prevent deletion of RP OK
-- VM has been deleted, restore VM from recovery point
+- VM has been deleted, restore VM from recovery point OK

 ## Operational help

-- Create report to send-it regularly to an email
+- Create report to send-it regularly to an email OK
-- Add a node
+- Add a node OK (just view)
-- LCM ?
+- LCM (just view)
-- Security dashboard
+- Security dashboard (just view)
 - Cluster Runaway (on Specialists HPOC ?)
 	- Identify bad sized VM (on Specialists HPOC ?) with `Optimize resources`
 - Create Playbook to call a webhook as soon as VM is restarted